Noisy quantum state redistribution with promise and the Alpha-bit: Quantum state redistribution with promise

 \suppress{In other words, there exists an entanglement-assisted one-way protocol which takes as input $\Psi_{R_YYRABC}$ shared between three parties Reference ($R_YR$), Bob ($BY$) and Alice ($AC$) and outputs a state $\Phi_{R_YYRABC}$ shared between Reference ($R_YR$), Bob ($BYC$) and Alice ($A$) such that $\Phi \in \ball{3\eps_1+5\eps_2 + 2\delta_1+2\delta_2}{\Psi}$.} \end{theorem} \begin{proof}

 We prove this theorem in three steps.
 First we recall a proposition that characterizes the number of qubits required when the channel between the sender and receiver is noiseless.
-Next, we use quantum teleportation to convert the required qubit communication in the first step into classical communication.
+Next, we use quantum teleportation to replace the required qubit communication in the first step into classical communication (along with additional maximally entangled state shared between Alice and Bob).
 Finally, the classical communication is simulated with an entanglement assisted protocol over the channel $\mathcal{N}_{J\to K}$.